Skip to main content

 Vermont Food Access in Health Care (FAHC) Consortium

-- Results: These programs screen people for food insecurity, distribute food, offer health education sessions, and help people complete applications for other food programs.
+• Results: These programs screened people for food insecurity, distribute food, offer health education sessions, and help people complete applications for other food programs.

 Description

-The Vermont Food Access in Health Care (FAHC) consortium is a partnership of the Bi-State Primary Care Association and three Federally Qualified Health Centers (FQHCs): Lamoille Health Partners (LHP), Little Rivers Health Care (LRHC), and Northern Tier Center for Health (NOTCH).
-Each FQHC has implemented a food program: Medically Tailored Meals, Produce Prescriptions, and the Social Grocery Store initiative.
+The Vermont Food Access in Health Care (FAHC) Consortium was a partnership of the Bi-State Primary Care Association and three Federally Qualified Health Centers (FQHCs): Lamoille Health Partners (LHP), Little Rivers Health Care (LRHC), and Northern Tier Center for Health (NOTCH).
+Each FQHC implemented a food program: Medically Tailored Meals, Food Farmacy, and the Social Grocery Store initiative.
+A webinar that highlights each of these programs in more depth can be found on the Food Access in Health Care website.

 Services offered